hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 This sequence diagram outlines the process for checking authorisations using the NOP Waiver Checker API.
 Below is an explanation of each step involved in the workflow:

-**1. Request access token:** The third-party software asks the API platform for an access token by sending a GET request.
+1. **Request access token:** The third-party software asks the API platform for an access token by sending a GET request.
 This step is secure and private.

-**2. Receive access token:** The API platform provides an access token, which is valid for 4 hours.
+2. **Receive access token:** The API platform provides an access token, which is valid for 4 hours.
 This token will be used to verify future requests.

-**3. Submit authorisation request:** Using the access token, the third-party software sends a POST request to the `/customs/uk-notice-of-presentation-waiver/authorisations` endpoint.
+3. **Submit authorisation request:** Using the access token, the third-party software sends a POST request to the `/customs/uk-notice-of-presentation-waiver/authorisations` endpoint.

-**4. Receive authorisation result:** The NOP Waiver Checker API processes the request and replies with an HTTP 200 status code and a JSON response containing the authorisation result.
+4. **Receive authorisation result:** The NOP Waiver Checker API processes the request and replies with an HTTP 200 status code and a JSON response containing the authorisation result.

 ## API Status